Skip to content

 Horticulture or Landscape operatives will require qualifications and or training to undertake activities such as use of machinery.

-An employee in this occupation will be responsible for completing their own work to specification, with minimal supervision, ensuring they meet set deadlines.
-They are responsible for meeting quality requirements and working in accordance with legislation, environmental, health, safety and welfare considerations.
-They are accountable for the health and safety of themselves and others.
-Horticulture or Landscape operatives are responsible for checking their tools, equipment and personal protective equipment (PPE) are maintained and safe to use.
-They report to supervisors, team leaders, head gardeners or clients.
+In this role, an individual will be responsible for completing their tasks to the required standards with minimal supervision, ensuring deadlines are met.
+They must adhere to quality guidelines and comply with relevant legislation, as well as environmental, health, safety, and welfare regulations.
+They are accountable for their own health and safety, as well as that of others.
+Horticulture or Landscape operatives are also responsible for maintaining their tools, equipment, and personal protective equipment (PPE) to ensure they are safe for use.
+They report to supervisors, team leaders, head gardeners, or clients.

 Institute for Apprenticeships